shanqing-cai/rhythm-fmri/README.md

 Acknowledgement:
-This project is supported by NIH grant NIH grant R01-DC0007683 (PI: Frank Guenther).
+This project is supported by NIH grant R01-DC0007683 (PI: Frank Guenther).